-On this page we will bring you details of which artists we have booked for 2017
+On this page we will bring you details of the artists we have booked

 Please note that for gigs at The King’s Head; this is a pub room and not entirely seated.
 If you need a seat, we advise you get there early.
 Refunds will not be given.